Four Nevada players suspended for UNLV-Nevada postgame fight

 UNLV's role in the incident is still being processed and is expected to be completed later this week.

 Police Services at the University of Nevada, Reno also released photos of fans who they say were seen on video interacting with student-athletes who were on the field.
-They are asking these fans, or anyone who can identify them, to contact University Police Services at 775-784-4013 or send an email.
+They are asking these fans, or anyone who can identify them, to contact University Police Services at 775-784-4013 or

 “It is very concerning to have fans physically engaging with student-athletes,” University Chief of Police Todd Renwick, said.
 “Police Services would like to remind all fans that touching or throwing objects at athletes is completely unacceptable, dangerous and is also a crime.”